devspacemx/devspace.mx/content/post/2017-04-27-building-hoppers-media-centre.md

 Everything that occurs after your static site has loaded can be hooked in gatsby-browser.js.
 For apps that I’ve built, gatsby-browser.js was mostly used for keeping track of routes, scroll positioning, and sending analytics events.

-## Examples of gatsby-browser.js hooks:
+## Examples of gatsby-browser.js hooks

 - onClientEntry
 - onRouteUpdate